 MCCNSW, in its latest position statement, do not believe mandatory ABS will reduce the number of crashes.
-Until this statement is proven, MCCNSW view is the additional cost of fitting ABS should be optional for riders.
+Until this statement is proven, the MCCNSW’s view is that the additional cost of fitting ABS should be optional for riders.

 As of 2017, approximately 40% of all motorcycles sold in Australia are equipped with ABS.
 And several manufacturers only sell motorcycles equipped with ABS.